Discover why our team has so much to offer you and your family

 Registration number: PSY0001816697

-Sashi is a Psychologist for the Growing Early Minds team.
-Sashi holds a Masters degree in Clinical Psychology and is currently completing her registrar program to obtain endorsement as a Clinical
+Sashi is a Clinical Psychologist for the Growing Early Minds team.
+Sashi holds a Masters degree in Clinical Psychology and is currently completing her registrar program to obtain endorsement as a Clinical Psychologist.

 Sashi has a variety of experience working with children, adolescents and adults in different mental health settings including community mental health, hospitals and private practice.
 She enjoys working with families to alleviate mental health issues using a strength-based approach to address issues such as depression, anxiety, trauma, difficult and risky behaviour and social skills deficits.

 In her spare time, Sashi enjoys travelling and experiencing different cultures, food and hiking.

 Australia Health Practitioner Regulation Agency (AHPRA) supports 15 National Boards and is responsible for regulating health professions e.g. occupational therapy, psychology etc. The primary role of the National Boards is to protect the public and set standards and policies that all registered health practitioners must meet.
 Sashi is a registered AHPRA practitioner.

 Rayanne – Provisional Psychologist – BPsych(Hon), M Prof Psych, M Ed (ABA)

 Rayanne is a Provisional Psychologist working for the Growing Early Minds team.
 She completed her Bachelor of Psychology (Honours) at the University of Sydney and Master of Professional Psychology at Western Sydney University.
 Additionally, Rayanne has over 4 years of experience in Applied Behaviour Analysis and holds a Master of Education (Applied Behaviour Analysis) from Monash University.
 She is currently completing her registration as a Board Approved Behaviour Analyst (BCBA).